 In 2003 some tracks of the CD were used as a backing for a video of the famous Lincoln Market where the choir performed in the Castle grounds on the Saturday of the Market weekend.

 The initial aim of the choir, through all its changes, was to make music together and from this, raise money for local groups and organisations.
 These aims have been maintained through the years up to the present day and have helped us to raise thousands of pounds for many local Charities, Hospices, Hospitals and Churches.

-The highlight of the year is still the annual Christmas concert to raise money for the Hospice movement.
+The highlight of our year was always the annual Christmas concert to raise money for the Hospice movement.
 For many years the concerts raised funds for St. Luke’s Hospice in Sheffield, which at the time was the only Hospice in the area.
-Ten years ago the Rotherham Hospice opened its doors to serve our local community and since then, all funds raised at our annual concerts have gone to to support the Rotherham Hospice (see the section entitled Charity Work for more information).
+Almost 20 years ago the Rotherham Hospice opened its doors to serve our local community and since then, all funds raised at our annual concerts have gone to to support the Rotherham Hospice (see the section entitled Charity Work for more information).

-To date we have raised almost £40,000 from these events, which have become a key date in the calendar of the local community.
+To date we have raised over £50,000 from these events, which became a key date in the calendar of the local community.